PSVR 2 release date, price & more on PS5 headset

 It seems clear that Sony hasn't forgotten one of gaming's golden rules - a platform is only as good as the experiences you can have on it.

-Sony has already announced one PSVR 2 game - it's called Horizon Call of the Mountain, and it will take place in the same universe as Horizon Zero Dawn and Horizon Forbidden West.
+The first Sony PSVR 2 game is Horizon Call of the Mountain, and it will take place in the same universe as Horizon Zero Dawn and Horizon Forbidden West.
 You can watch the reveal trailer above.

 Horizon Call of the Mountain will see you playing as a new character, rather than Aloy from the previous Horizon games, and Sony described it like so in a PlayStation blog: